Blink 182 was one of the main bands responsible for popularizing the pop punk sound in the late 1990s and early 2000s.

 You most likely know Bloodhound Gang by their mega-hit The Bad Touch.
 But this alternative rock band has a lot more to offer.

 Although they are not strictly pop punk, or at least what you’d expect from that label, they tend to be very popular among Blink 182 fans.
+Their humorous lyrics also made them popular with fans of the band Sublime, which you might also want to check out.

 Originally, Bloodhound Gang started as a hip hop group, which you can definitely notice in many of their songs.
 But they ventured into punk rock, pop punk, rap rock, and even electronic music.